LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/_Classes.md

 Classes

+Basic structures are also classes, called plain-old-data classes (PODs).
 POD classes contain only data members, and sometimes that’s all you want from a class.
 However, designing a program using only PODs can create a lot of complexity.
 You can fight such complexity with abstraction, by placing related functions and data together and providing a user friendly interface for the clients of a class.

 Classes expand POD structures.
 Like POD structures, they can contain data members, but they can also contain user defined member functions.

 This helps to simplify code in at least two ways.

 First, you can put related code in one place, which helps you to reason about your program.
-You can understand how a code segment works because it describes in one place both program state and how your code modifies that state.
+You can understand how a code segment works because it describes both program state and how your code modifies that state, in one place.

 Second, when you bundle class’s code and data you can abstract the implementation for use by the rest of your program.
 Rather than having users interact with class data directly, the programmer can provide functionality which simplifies these operations for the user, this is known as providing an interface.